dvreeze/ocp-java-17-learning/doc/chapter15-jdbc.md

 try (Connection conn = DriverManager.getConnection(jdbcUrl)) {
     try (PreparedStatement ps = conn.prepareStatement(sql)) {
-        // Set parameters on the PreparedStatement, if any try (ResultSet rs = ps.executeQuery(sql)) {
+        // Set parameters on the PreparedStatement, if any (not for the parameter-less SQL above) try (ResultSet rs = ps.executeQuery(sql)) {
             while (rs.next()) {
                 // Process the next row in the ResultSet, using methods like getString, getInt etc.